Open Door Concerts

 Rev'd Pam Gould - Chaplain to the Mothers' Union and part of the Children and Family Team.

 Rev'd Bill Griffiths - is a full-time music teacher and musician, but he can also be seen at the 8am Sunday morning service.
-He runs our Tuesday Recital Programme.

 Rev'd Peter Privett - takes services, writes and works in children's spirituality and is part of the Children and Family Team.